-Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
-Eastern Time the day before the cut-off date or meeting date.
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until the applicable cut-off date and time above.
 Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.